nixon-voxell/apu_final_year_project/introduction.typ

 This can only be achieved through code, and is often limited by the API layer provided by the WYSIWYG editor.
 This creates a huge distinction between the game/UI logic and the visual representation that is needed to convey the messages.

-=== Slow iteration time and feedback loops in development
+// === Slow iteration time and feedback loops in development

 While hot-reloading is applicable for the layout and styling (and simple logic to some extent) of a content.
 In an Unreal Engine UI tutorial titled "UMG Best Practices" by #cite(<umgpractices2019>, form: "prose"), the author concluded that logic should be kept in the C++ language (code) and Unreal Blueprints (visual scripting).
 It showcases that a WYSIWYG editor would not be capable of hot-reloading complex logic as these can only be achieved using code, which in most cases, requires a re-compilation.
 This could lead to frustration and lost of creativity due to the slow feedback loop.

+In summary, raster graphics poses two major issues in interactive content creation --- the scalability of the graphical content and the handling of dynamic animation state changes.
+Additonally, modern game engine UI editors lack the capability to support complex interaction, often offloading that responsibility to the game developers.
+This results in a slow feedback loop and potential miscommunication between design and development teams.

 == Project Aim